Black box car insurance: is it right for older drivers? – Which? News

 The biggest discounts – around 20% – are typically available to younger drivers, and many insurers offering telematics policies have age limits.
 But older drivers can still be rewarded for careful driving.
 Discounts are usually applied to premiums on renewal, although some insurers reduce premiums quarterly.

-We’ve taken a snapshot look at a number telematics policies available to drivers of all ages, to look at what they measure and how black box insurance could help you save money.
+We’ve taken a snapshot look at a number of telematics policies available to drivers of all ages, to see what they measure and how black box insurance could help you save money.

 What is ‘black box’ insurance?